 “Amerikano amo panit, pero amo kasing-kasing, Pinoy.”
 This is a very heartwarming show for me.
 Hilarious, yes, no doubt about that.
 But I say heartwarming because in the midst of all the suffering the Filipino people is experiencing these days, and even the past year, it is reaffirming to know people of other races love the Philippines and claim they are Filipinos by heart.
 Solidarity.
 It means a lot to be connected.

+“Lahat naman ng ginawa don for the sake of art,” says Dennis, who also appeared in the show.
+“Wala naman sigurong ipinakita na masama o makakadegrade sa kababaihan.”
+Namanguan gid ko sa imo Dennis Trillo ka.
+Wait till you get married, start raising your own children, and in their teenage years you see one of them on stage being dragged around in a leash.
+I wonder if you can still say "nothing wrong with it".
+Besides there were a lot more things to point out on that fashion show.
+Everything was overdone.
+Do the fashion show organizers really need those two women kissing on stage??
+What kind of art was that?
+What did they hope to achieve??
+Everything was nonsense.
+There wasn't any hint of art in it.
+I hope these guys stop talking already.
+The more that they try to defend Bench, the more that they look funny.
 I am speaking because this isn't the kind of world I want my son to experience.
 Shallow, sex-oriented, nonsense even stupid people dominating the media.
 We want our children to grow up with a lot of sense in their heads, with full and clear knowledge of what is right and what is not.
 Of course they also need to learn the value of compassion, of being slow to judge and quick to forgive, understand and forbear.
 But all these have to be taken in a proper context.
 I do not judge these guys romping on stage with their butts to the audience, some people have to earn a living.
 I just hope that they stop talking and justifying things because there's no way around it anymore.
 If you want to be able to do what you want, then find an island all for yourselves, your like, so that people cannot see you, react and make comments.
 In case you're forgetting, we are living in a society where we have norms and standards.

 "Marcos loot" are two hottest keywords these days.
 I despise the existence of Imelda Marcos.
 I puke looking at her photo, yes that's the one on the left, thanks to yahoo.
 Look at her.
 Aren't you just disgusted, too???
 What's really confusing for me is why they were even given the chance to assume power and allowed to take the seat in the government.
 They're everywhere in Leyte, Ilocos Norte, everywhere.
 Is that how stupid Filipinos are?
 A few years ago, I went to Vigan and everybody was egging me to go see the stupidly famous oh-so-temporary grave of the late Dictator.
 I was hesitant but I went anyway, just for the heck of it.
 Or maybe no. I went because for some funny reason, I wanted to face the man I started hating as long time ago as when I was just a preschooler.
 You see, my own family suffered Martial Law to the point that I had a dented childhood.
 Me and my other siblings.